-Cavs, GM Griffin part after title, 3 straight NBA Finals
+GM Griffin, Cavs part ways after title, 3 straight Finals

 The 47-year-old Griffin had been Cleveland’s GM since May 2014.
 He took over the role on a full-time basis after serving as an interim GM for three months following Chris Grant’s firing.

-Griffin was in control during the team’s return to prominence after LeBron James came back from Miami.
+Griffin was in control during the team’s return to prominence after James came back following four seasons in Miami.
 Griffin orchestrated the trade that brought All-Star Kevin Love from Minnesota, and he bolstered the Cavs’ roster with other trades and crafty free agent signings.

 However, perhaps Griffin’s biggest move was firing coach David Blatt midway through the 2015-16 season despite the Cavs being 30-11.
 Griffin didn’t think the Cavs were playing with the passion they needed under Blatt, and he promoted assistant Tyronn Lue, who led the Cavs to their first title.

-Although the team scuffled at times during a disjointed 2016-17 season, James went out of his way to praise Griffin, even campaigning to get him an extension after he pulled off a trade to get Kyle Korver, one of the league’s best outside shooters.
+Although the team scuffled at times during a disjointed 2016-17 season, James, who can opt out of his contract after next season, went out of his way to praise Griffin.
+James even campaigned to get Griffin an extension after he pulled off a trade to get Kyle Korver, one of the league’s best outside shooters.

 But despite Griffin’s many successes, Gilbert decided they needed to go separate ways, ending a stretch of unprecedented accomplishments for the Cavs.